General Roman Calendar of 1960: Suppressed Masses

-National Calendars
+National calendars

-The following are the proper calendars for certain countries to be used in the celebration of the extraordinary form of the Roman Rite.
+The following are the proper calendars for certain countries to be used in the celebration of the Roman Rite.
 National feasts and their ranks have been gathered from liturgical ordos published by various sources, including the FSSP, the Latin Mass Society of England and Wales, and Romanitas Press.
 This list details only those feasts celebrated in all dioceses and archdioceses of the following countries and does not include feasts proper to specific dioceses and archdioceses.